jschrier/blog/_posts/2023-10-19-Cheminformatics:-SMILES-and-InChI-quirks-for-salts.md

 ---
-Title: "Cheminformatics: SMILES and InChI quirks for salts"
+title: "Cheminformatics: SMILES and InChI quirks for salts"
-Date: 2023-10-19
+date: 2023-10-19
-Tags: science cheminformatics mathematica chemdraw chemistry
+tags: science cheminformatics mathematica chemdraw chemistry
 ---

 Olivia Vanden Assem '25 asks:  *Why am I getting inconsistent [SMILES](https://en.wikipedia.org/wiki/Simplified_molecular-input_line-entry_system),[InChI](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-015-0068-4), and InChI Key results for the salt and neutral acid-base [representations](https://chem.libretexts.org/Courses/Intercollegiate_Courses/Cheminformatics/02%3A_Representing_Small_Molecules_on_Computers) of ammonium nitrate?*  **There are some quirks about interconversion between SMILES and InChI in standard implementations that can result in neutral and salt forms of a pair of molecules being different...** **